 In 2005, we committed ourselves via the Kyoto protocol to reduce emissions to an average of 6% below our 1990 emissions level.
 The Liberals, Bloc and NDP all voted in favour of meeting the targets.
 Former Liberal prime minister Paul Martin then brought forth project green, which was Canada's first real climate action plan to meet this commitment.

 Unfortunately, the government was brought down and we were subject to a critical decade of being a climate laggard under the Harper government.
 We missed the Kyoto targets, and nothing was done to meet the Copenhagen 2020 targets.
-Over these years Canada's efforts were characterized as cowardly and Canada was even seen as a pariah in the context of UN-led climate change negotiations, giving us the dubious winning streak for the fossil of the year award, as well as a lifetime unachievement award.
+Over these years Canada's efforts were characterized as cowardly, and Canada was even seen as a pariah in the context of UN-led climate change negotiations, giving us a dubious winning streak for the Fossil of the Year Award as well as a Lifetime Unachievement Award.

 This was not only a source of great national shame.
 By failing to act in the greatest and most urgent challenge of our world, we also eroded our soft power and our country's standing in the world.

 Thankfully, those years are over.
 Canada, led by our former minister of environment and climate change, was a key protagonist in negotiating the Paris climate accord, where the world committed to limiting global warning to 2 degrees Celsius while working towards limiting warming to 1.5 degrees.